nicholas-fedor/watchtower/docs/configuration/private-registries/index.md

 3. This may be able to run in an EC2 instance that has credentials assigned to it, so no keys are needed; however, you may need to include the `AWS_ACCESS_KEY_ID` and `AWS_SECRET_ACCESS_KEY` environment variables as well.

-4. An alternative to adding the various variables is to create `~/.aws/config` and `~/.aws/credentials` files and placing the settings there.
    Then, mount the `~/.aws` directory to `/` in the container.